rohanthewiz/go_notes/README.md

     -g "Comma, separated, list, of, Tags"

 Example:

 ```
 ./go_notes -t "My First Note" -d "Yep, it's my first note" -b "The body is where you give the long story about the note.
 I'm thinking you should be able to use all kinds of symbols.
 Double-quotes should be escaped with a backslash" -g "Test"
 ```

-###Retrieving Notes
+###Searching Notes (Command Line)

--q Query -- Retrieve notes based on a LIKE search
+All searches are based on a LIKE (fuzzy) search
--qi Integer -- Retrieve notes by ID (the number in square brackets on the left of the note is its ID)
+-q Query -- Retrieve notes based on a LIKE (fuzzy) search -qi Integer -- Retrieve notes by ID (the number in square brackets on the left of the note is its ID) -qg tag_to_search_for -- Retrieve notes by tag
+-qg tag_to_search_for -q other_item -- Retrieve notes with tags that match tag_to_search_for and title, description or body that matches other_item
+-qt title_to_search_for -q other_item -- Retrieve notes with title that match title_to_search_for and tag, description or body that matches other_item
+-l number_of_notes -- Limit number of notes

 Example: